-Clues point to cause of a rare fat-distribution diseaseMarch 20th, 2013 in Medical research /
+Clues point to cause of a rare fat-distribution diseaseMarch 20, 2013 in Medicine & Health / Medical research

 Studying a protein that gives structure to the nucleus of cells, Johns Hopkins researchers stumbled upon mutations associated with familial partial lipodystrophy (FPLD), a rare disease that disrupts normal patterns of fat distribution throughout the body.